Herdataspace/Herdataspace/README.md

 ## A bit about me

-- 🔬 Diabetes Research Technician and Molecular Medicine graduate.
+- 🔬 PhD student in in Type 1 Diabetes and Molecular Medicine graduate.

-- 🤖 Passionate about using data and ML technology to solve problems in molcular biology research, public health, sustainability, and for social good!
+- 🤖 Passionate about using data and ML technology to solve problems in molcular biology/immunology research, public health, sustainability, and for social good!

 - 🌱 Training in AI and Data Engineering at <a href="https://www.theaicore.com/">**AiCORE**</a>